ponylang/ponylang-website/content/blog/last-week-in-pony-03112018.md

 > My submission is quite simple, but I hadn't ever seen anything like this in any other language and I thought it was cool that Pony can do this.
 >
-> This snippet demonstrates adding a method to primtives via trait subtyping that overloads the "not" operator to return a specific primitive.
+> This snippet demonstrates adding a method to primitives via trait subtyping that overloads the "not" operator to return a specific primitive.
 >
 > This allows types to be easily declared as "opposites" of each other